 With Brexit being a hot topic and the White Paper setting out the Prime Minister's key priorities for negotiations, I held an open forum in Henley last Friday (17th February) to discuss the key questions and concerns of constituents going forward.
 Some 40 people attended.
 Questions and comments...

 The Henley constituency runs from near the edge of Bicester in the north to the edge of Reading in the south skirting Oxford to the east.
 It covers some 270 square miles and has around 77,000 voters.
 It includes some of the area covered by Cherwell District Council and some of the area covered by South Oxfordshire District Council.
 It is a largely rural constituency with only two major towns - Henley on Thames and Thame.
 The River Thames defines a large part of the boundary of the constituency.

 The Boundary Commission proposals make few changes to the constituency removing no wards and adding three - two from the Banbury constituency and one from the Oxford West and Abingdon constituency.

 PO Box 84

-I frequently publish an e newsletter to keep members of the constituency who have given me their e mail addresses informed of my activities here and in Westminster.
-If you would like to subscribe for this please send an e mail to email@example.com with the word Subscribe in the headline.
+I frequently publish a number of e newsletters to keep members of the constituency who have given me their e mail addresses informed of my activities here and in Westminster.
+These include newsletters to parish councils and newsletters to the general public.
+If you would like to subscribe for any of these please send an e mail to email@example.com with the word Subscribe in the headline.
 You will also need to include proof that you are a constituent - the postcode of your house will suffice.
-You may download the latest versions below.